benliu5085/EECS738ml-KU/proj1/README.md

    distribution, but Pi_0, Pi_2 and Pi_4 are less than 0.1, so they didnot play importance roles in the mixture compared to the other 3 Gaussians.
 So we think it's okay to start from K = 2.
 2) since we randomly initialize the centers for K-means, the results might be different even for the same data set.
 PRML did mention this is a problem for K-means.
+A better approach according to Dr.Kuehnhausen (2/18/2019, too late to implement) should be to use many, say 100 centers to cluster the data and then merge centers close to each other, to determine K.